REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 3. Any Party’s medical, psychological, and similar records unless the Party has given voluntary, written consent.

-15. If a witness (including a Party) is not present at the hearing or refuses to submit to cross examination at the hearing, any statement provided by the witness (or Party) as part of the investigation cannot be considered by the Hearing Officer.
+15. If a Witness (including a Party) is not present at the hearing or refuses to submit to cross examination at the hearing, the Hearing Officer may exercise discretion in determining the weight, if any, to place on any statement provided by the Witness as part of the investigation.

 16. Parties and/or Witnesses must participate in the hearing face-to-face or via video conferencing technology.
 At the request of either Party, the live hearing (including cross-examination) may occur with the Parties located in separate rooms with technology enabling the Parties to see and hear each other.